p4gweb/p4gweb.github.io/src/routes/index.md

 ## Join the Team

-If you want to join the team, please <a href="https://lists.openresearch.institute/mailman/listinfo/ground-station">subscribe to the Ground-Station mailing list</a>, hosted by the <a href="https://openresearch.institute/">Open Research Institute</a>.
-Day-to-day work is carried out on our Slack account.
+If you want to join the team, please [subscribe to the Ground-Station mailing list](https://lists.openresearch.institute/mailman/listinfo/ground-station), hosted by the [Open Research Institute](https://openresearch.institute/).
+Day-to-day work is carried out on our Slack channels.